INMAS-Math/Workshop-01/README.md

 In this brief tutorial we will show how to install Anaconda, how to verify a proper installation, and how to run the first jupyter notebook required for Workshop 1.

-Note: If you already have a preferred Python setup that allows you to run a jupyter notebook, we recommend that you use the latest version of Anaconda as many packages might have evolved since the version you have and not be compatible with the notebooks we developed.
+Note: If you already have a preferred Python setup that allows you to run a jupyter notebook, we recommend that you use the latest version of Anaconda as many packages might have evolved since the version you have and may not be compatible with the notebooks we developed.

 ## Installation